Orlando Water Quality at a Glance

 Flush Your Pipes

 If water has been sitting in pipes for 6+ hours, run cold water for 30-60 seconds before using for drinking or cooking.
-This helps flush any metals that may have accumulated in standing water, especially in older plumbing systems.
+This helps flush any metals that may have accumulated in standing water, especially in older plumbing systems with potential lead components.

 Report Water Issues